 1. Bouquet Garni

-For those of you who don’t have a wife familiar with obscure cooking techniques, a bouquet garni is essentially a collection of herbs, spices and such included in the preparation of a dish but removed afterwards.
+For those of you who aren’t familiar with obscure cooking techniques, a bouquet garni is essentially a collection of herbs, spices, and such included in the preparation of a dish but removed afterward.
 The herbs are either bundled with string when in fresh sprig form and put into a … wait a minute … bag!
 For our purposes, we can do this with old herbal tea bags.
 How about rice with a hint of jasmine or oatmeal that has absorbed a bit of that old chai tea bag?

 2. Plant Protection